Search results

 Issue 110, Term 3 2019

 I love school libraries and it makes me feel sad and angry when I hear about schools closing their libraries.
 The library should be the engine room of every school, a place where students and teachers can go and be expertly steered to the information they need.
-And, this information might be digital
+And, this information might be digi

 Supporting Australian book creators